childshc-github/PDB_API_Editor/README.md

 ### Usage
 - By altering the query_category and query_item, any Entry Attributes can be retrieved and appended to a tsv file.
-- Edit the fileloc variable to designate the name and location of the SASA tsv output file
+- Edit the fileloc variable to designate the name and location of the SASA tsv input file
 - The program will output an appended tsv file with the request information to ./Descript_API.tsv

 ## Obsolete PDBs